Skip to main content

 In 2013, the Oregon Legislature provided state funds to create the Federal Forest Restoration (FFR) Program to increase the pace, scale, and quality of restoration on Oregon’s federal forests.
 The Oregon Department of Forestry (ODF) entered into an agreement with the Oregon Watershed Enhancement Board (OWEB) to facilitate Forest Collaborative Grant offerings and awards as a part of program implementation.

-The purpose of Forest Collaborative Grants is to increase the number, acreage, and complexity of forest restoration projects on United States Forest Service (USFS) and Bureau of Land Management (BLM) managed forest lands in Oregon by providing funding for Collaborative Governance projects and for developing, expanding, or advancing Zones of Agreement (ZOA) for restoration that includes vegetation management.
+The purpose of Forest Collaborative Grants is to increase the number, acreage, and complexity of forest restoration projects on United States Forest Service (USFS) and Bureau of Land Management (BLM)-managed forest lands in Oregon by providing funding for Collaborative Governance projects, developing, expanding, or advancing Zones of Agreement (ZOA), and/or supporting Collective Action efforts for restoration that includes vegetation management.

 • Collaborative Governance proposals may request up to $20,000.